BhaumikThakkar/Bike-Sharing-Assignment/README.md

 ## General Information
 - This project based on the example of Linear Regression.
-- The background of the project is to test, train and evaluate the particular dataset
 - Demand of Sharing Bikes
 - The dataset is used that given by upgrad.